Joseloll/Rawr-Logger/README.md

 # Update
 - Added Protection To The Grabber
 - Added Where Its Harder To Get The Webhook If They Process Hacker OR Etc To Get The Webhook
+- Added Where You Can Now Build The Dual Hooked Stub Builder
 # Features
 - Webhook Checker
 - Steals Roblox Cookie From The Edge Browser